BrandonXu6106/obsidianpublish/content/thoughts/Casper FFG.md

   - seed
 ---

-> Partial [[consensus|consensus]] mechanism as an overlay on top of proposal mechanisms to finalize blocks (selecting a unique chain that represents the canonical history of the chain)
+> Partial [[consensus.md|consensus]] mechanism as an overlay on top of proposal mechanisms to finalize blocks (selecting a unique chain that represents the canonical history of the chain)

 It enables: